Scott Sanders (baseball): Career

+The Padres drafted Sanders with the 32nd overall see in the first round of the 1990 MLB draft.
+He debuted in the majors in 1993.
+San Diego traded Sanders to the Mariners in December 1996 for pitcher Sterling Hitchcock.
+In July 1997, Seattle traded him to Detroit.
+The following May, the Tigers sent him back to the Padres for a player to be named later.
+He pitched in his final MLB season with the Cubs in 1999.
+After his season in Japan, he pitched for the Albuquerque Isotopes in 2003 and 2004.

-In his MLB career, Sanders compiled a 34-45 record and a 4.86 ERA.
+In his MLB career, Sanders compiled a 34–45 record and a 4.86 ERA.
 He appeared in 235 games, with 88 starts.
 In 681 2/3 innings pitched, he recorded 632 strikeouts.
-In his one season in NPB, Sanders had a 3-5 record and a 4.36 ERA.
+In his one season in NPB, Sanders had a 3–5 record and a 4.36 ERA.
 In 24 games, including 11 starts, he pitched 86 2/3 innings with 70 strikeouts.

 Personal life

-Sanders' son, Cam, plays in Major League Baseball for the Pittsburgh Pirates.
+Sanders' son, Cam, pitched in MLB for the Pittsburgh Pirates.
+Sanders has three other children.
+Sanders' father, Jerry, coached the Nicholls State men's basketball team.

+In 1994, Sanders and teammate Derek Bell were arrested in New York City for allegedly attempting to solicit an undercover police officer posing as a prostitute.